-As with all great musical journeys, I started at the beginning with his first two albums, Roman Candle and Elliott Smith.
+As with all great musical journeys I started at the beginning with his first two albums, Roman Candle and Elliott Smith.
 Although undeniably powerful and moving lo-fi indie masterpieces, this is music so singularly bleak in vision and unvaried in tone that as whole pieces I admittedly found them tough going at times.
 Nevertheless, stunning tracks like Drive All Over Town, Clementine and Southern Belle ensured I remained interested enough to continue the adventure.
-Happily for me, (though to the dismay of many) Elliott’s sound began to expand on 1997’s Either/Or, while there was an altogether more seismic shift for the following year’s eclectic XO.
-Slowly but surely his work was becoming broader, whilst retaining its bleak and fractured outlook.
-Along the way he even experienced an unexpected flirtation with the masses when his song Miss Misery picked up an Oscar nomination as part of the soundtrack to Good Will Hunting.
+Happily for me (though to the dismay of many), Elliott’s sound began to expand on 1997’s Either/Or, while there was an altogether more seismic shift for the following year’s eclectic XO.
+Slowly but surely his work became broader, whilst retaining that bleak and fractured outlook that made him such an interesting artist.
+Along the way Smith even experienced an unexpected flirtation with the masses when his song Miss Misery picked up an Oscar nomination as part of the soundtrack to Good Will Hunting.

-And so by the time Smith’s fifth album Figure 8 hit the shelves in April 2000, there was, arguably for the first time, a palpable sense of expectation from across the music industry.
+And so by the time his fifth album Figure 8 hit the shelves in April 2000 there was, arguably for the first time, a palpable sense of expectation from across the music industry.
 Fittingly, after years of plowing a slow but steady trail up from the underground, this was Elliott’s first conscious effort to break into the heavyweight arena.

-The folk pop of Somebody That I Used to Know also betrays its own chirpiness, the jerky acoustics at odds with what is essentially a dismissive goodbye to an ex lover. ‘‘I had tender feelings that you made hard’’ he sighs through charmingly wonky vocals.
-There’s a collage of flavors to be enjoyed on In The Lost and Found (Honky Bach)/The Roost. ‘‘I’m alone, but that’s ok.
+The folk pop of Somebody That I Used to Know also betrays its own chirpiness, its jerky acoustics at odds with what is essentially a dismissive goodbye to an ex lover. ‘‘I had tender feelings that you made hard’’ he sighs through charmingly wonky vocals.
+There’s a collage of flavors to be enjoyed with In The Lost and Found (Honky Bach)/The Roost: ‘‘I’m alone, but that’s ok.
 I don’t mind most of the time, I don’t feel afraid to die’’.
 Addressing a sweetheart called Angelina from a typically purgatorial Smith-state, it’s a beguiling little slab of chamber pop.

 Among the album’s gorgeous ballads stands the Beatlesy Pretty Mary K, which could have been teleported straight from Revolver, while Everything Reminds Me of Her is bathed in a similarly shimmering beauty.
 Then comes Everything Means Nothing to Me, with its Day in the Life-ish meanderings, including tinkling piano, an ascending chorus and a woozy spiraling outro that wouldn’t sound out of place on Radiohead’s Amnesiac.

-While Figure 8 is definitely his most accessible and commercial collection of songs, I think this in no way prevents it from standing as his most diverse work.
-This was a period when Elliott’s creative juices were in overdrive, a time where he aimed for the stars, began firing on all cylinders.
+While Figure 8 is definitely his most accessible and commercial collection of songs, I think this in no way prevents it from standing out as his most diverse work.
+This was a period when Elliott’s creative juices were in overdrive, a time where he aimed for the stars and began firing on all cylinders.
 It’s not selling out because at no point did he try to make the kind of music he thought people wanted to hear.
-He simply continued to broaden his horizons, while retaining the bleak darkness that makes Elliott Smith… well, Elliott Smith.
+He simply continued to broaden his horizons, while retaining the dark elements that make Elliott Smith… well, Elliott Smith.
 It’s also an LP that sees him embrace his artistic growth and blooming popularity, but at the same time concede to the emptiness and pointlessness of it all.
 For anyone who knows what happened next, it’s impossible not to be swept up by the raw emotions that pulse through the album.

-For those unfamiliar with his story, the long and short of it is this: Figure 8 was the last studio record he’d complete and over the following three years his various addictions spiraled out of control and his depression deepened, concluding with his suicide in October 2003.
-Having stabbed himself in the heart with a knife, a brief goodbye scribbled on a Post-it note read: I’m so sorry – love, Elliott.
+For those unfamiliar with Smith’s heartbreaking story, the long and short of it is this: Figure 8 was the last studio record he’d complete and over the following three years his various addictions spiraled out of control and his depression deepened, concluding with his suicide in October 2003.
+Having stabbed himself in the heart with a knife, a brief goodbye scribbled on a post-it note read: I’m so sorry – love, Elliott.
 God forgive me.